materialsproject/fireworks/docs/installation.rst

 #.
 Install optional dependencies using pip with the following commands (with administrator privileges)::

-    pip install django==1.6.5  # (only needed if you want to use the built-in web frontend!) pip install paramiko  # (only needed if using built-in remote file transfer!) pip install fabric  # (only needed if using daemon mode of qlaunch!) pip install requests  # (only needed if you want to use the NEWT queue adapter!) pip install matplotlib  # (only needed if you want to use the workflow plotter!) pip install networkx  # (only needed if you want to use the workflow plotter!)
+    pip install flask  # (only needed if you want to use the built-in web frontend!) pip install flask-paginate  # (only needed if you want to use the built-in web frontend!) pip install paramiko  # (only needed if using built-in remote file transfer!) pip install fabric  # (only needed if using daemon mode of qlaunch!) pip install requests  # (only needed if you want to use the NEWT queue adapter!) pip install matplotlib  # (only needed if you want to use the workflow plotter!) pip install networkx  # (only needed if you want to use the workflow plotter!)

-.. tip:: If you have an old version of these libraries installed, you might need to run ``pip install --upgrade <PACKAGE>``.
-In particular, ensure that Django is greater than v1.6 but less than v1.7.

 Run unit tests
 --------------